-Remember when communicating with someone about how they feel, it's not about giving them advice or helping them solve problems, especially in these highly uncertain times.
+Remember when communicating with someone about how they feel, it's not about giving them advice or helping them solve problems, especially in tough times.

 Instead, there are two important things that you can offer those around you who are struggling.
 These are validation and reassurance.